 Head Coach: Andy Clark

 In addition to his coaching duties at Carleton, Clark serves as an associate professor of physical education, athletics and recreation.
-Clark and his wife Kathy have two children, Allison (15) and Will (12).
+Clark and his wife, Kathy, have two children.

 Associate Head Coach Brooke Plotz

 Plotz, a 2000 graduate from Iowa State University and former team captain for the Cyclones, joined the Carleton coaching staff in 2005.
-She was named MIAC coach of the year while acting as the interim head coach during Andy Clark's 2007-2008 sabbatical.
-A three-time All-Big 12 academic first team honoree, Plotz served as head swimming and diving coach at Williamsburg (Iowa) High School.
-In addition to coaching at Iowa State for a season, Plotz also has club coaching experience and coaches the local master's team in Northfield.
+She was named MIAC Coach-of-the-Year while acting as the interim head coach during Andy Clark's 2007-2008 sabbatical.
+A three-time All-Big 12 academic first-team honoree, Plotz served as head swimming and diving coach at Williamsburg (Iowa) High School.
+In addition to coaching at Iowa State for a season, Plotz also has club coaching experience.
+She and her husband, Jared, reside in Lakeville, Minn. with their son.

 Diving Coach Gabe Kortuem

-Kortuem, a 2002 graduate of St. Olaf College, returns for his 10th year with the Knights.
-A graduate of St. Olaf, Kortuem holds the Carleton pool record for 6 dives on the 1-meter board.
-He was the national champion on the 1-meter board in 2002 and continues to hold the national record for the 1-meter board with a score of 557.90.
-He has been voted MIAC Diving Coach of the year by his peers for the last four seasons and has had numerous athletes qualify for the NCAA Division III Swimming and Diving National Meet.
-He and his wife, Kristi, have three children, Alivia (6), Nora (4) and Greta (2).
+After a one-year hiatus, Kortuem re-joined the Knights for the 2015-16 season, his 12th overall working with the Knights divers.
+A 2002 graduate of St. Olaf, Kortuem was the national champion on the 1-meter board that year and established the NCAA Division III Championships 1-meter record with a score of 557.90.
+He has been voted MIAC Diving Coach of the year by his peers five times and has had numerous athletes qualify for the NCAA Division III Swimming and Diving National Meet.
+He and his wife, Kristi, and their children reside in Northfield.